Nanofluidic logic with mechano-ionic memristive switches

 Logic operations with HACs are made possible by the presence of a charge switching-threshold, a fast speed enabling operations with 2 s programming pulses, as well as a large conductance ratio compensating the performance loss caused by the presence of the resistor.
 The combination of these features is exclusive to HACs, making logic gating unattainable with previously reported nanofluidic memristors.

-HACs are scalable and compact nanofluidic memristors that can be set or reset within a few seconds with a conductance ratio reaching twenty.
-Their large entrance asymmetry and single-digit confinement result in a switching behavior when the ESC contacts the SiN aperture.
-Such non-linear characteristics allow us to implement a boolean operation with two interacting HACs, thereby achieving the fundamental building block for future aqueous computing machines with increasing complexity.
+HACs are scalable and compact nanofluidic memristors that can be set or reset within a few seconds with a conductance ratio reaching sixty. \textit{In-operando} optical observations show that their large entrance asymmetry and single-digit confinement result in a switching behavior related to the reversible formation of liquid blisters.
+This suggests several parameters that can be tuned for further optimization.
+Choosing the membrane size and stiffness, the surface charge and adhesion properties of materials as well as introducing guidelines in order to control the blister position and dynamics will help increase HACs performances and reliability as well as reduce the device-to-device variation.
+We unveil a nano-engineering playground aiming at creating better performing mechano-ionic memristive switches displaying programmable and dynamic geometries in order to regulate neuromorphic nanofluidic circuits.
+HAC's strongly non-linear dynamics allow us to implement a Boolean operation with two interacting devices, thereby achieving the fundamental building block for future aqueous computing machines with increasing complexity.
 We demonstrate that geometrical effects at the nanoscale unlock the design of liquid hardware reminiscent of biological neural circuits.
-While HACs at this point cannot match the performance of solid-state Pt/TiO$_2$/Pt memristive switches, operating at the microsecond timescale\cite{borghetti2010memristive}, further efforts like connecting HACs with water channels in order to fabricate fully liquid circuits should result in improvements.
+While our HACs at this point cannot match the performance of solid-state Pt/TiO$_2$/Pt memristive switches, operating at the microsecond timescale\cite{borghetti2010memristive}, further efforts like optimizing their design and connecting them with water channels in order to fabricate fully liquid circuits should result in improvements.
 By taking inspiration from electronic crossbar arrays as well as brains of living organisms, our results indicate a path toward nanofluidic neural networks.

 \parindent{0pt}